Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Numerical experiments

+We then construct systems with various nonlinearity, which gradually depart from the linear regime and the violation of the LTI assumption becomes more significant.
+We aim to evaluate how the performance of different \method{DDPC} approaches evolves as the level of model mismatch increases.
+Specifically, we interpolate between $f_{\textrm{nonlinear}}$ and $f_{\textrm{linear}}$ that is and further collect the input-output trajectories of these systems with different $\epsilon$ ranging from $0$ to $1$ to formulate the associated trajectory libraries.
 The length of the pre-collected trajectory is $T=400$.
-The prediction horizon and initial sequence are set as $N = 60$ and $T_\ini = 4$, respectively.
+The prediction horizon and initial sequence are set as $N = 60$ and $T_\ini = 4$.
 We choose $Q=I, R=0.5I$ and $\mathcal{U} = [-20, 20]$.
-The parameters for each controller are the same as those in Section \ref{subsec:res-LTI}.

 \textbf{Comparison of direct/indirect methods.} We compare the realized control costs for the indirect system ID approach and different \method{DDPC} variants on systems with varying degrees of nonlinearity.
-Model orders are chosen to be 8 and 4 for \method{O-DDPC} in Algorithm \ref{alg:iter-SLRA} and N4SID, respectively.
+Model orders are chosen to be 8 and 4 for \method{A-DDPC} in Algorithm \ref{alg:iter-SLRA} and N4SID, respectively, as they yield relatively satisfactory performance among various orders from testing.
 Similar to Section \ref{subsec:res-LTI}, we average the realized control costs over 100 pre-collected trajectories.
 We note that the identified model from N4SID is often ill-conditioned when the nonlinearity is high, which caused numerical issues in solving \eqref{eqn:predictive-control} in some of our experiments.
 We discard these ill-conditioned solutions when computing the average performance for the indirect system ID approach.